 This grant provides financial support to disadvantaged children in our community.
 Many of the children seen at the St. Paul Clinic would not have access to regular health care without this vital program.

 This fund allows additional service hours so a larger population of children and families at Children’s Minnesota can benefit from music therapy.
+The Music Therapy Program brings the universal healing power of music by serving patients ranging from newborn to young adults.
+Music therapists work in conjunction with the medical teams at Children’s to meet patient treatment goals through scientifically based therapies using instruments, movement, and song.
 Music therapy benefits pain management, physical rehabilitation, respiration, cardiac conditions, and patients with anxiety and mood/emotional stress.

 1 in 3 families in Minnesota cannot afford hospital bills when they get sick or injured.